ivanbueno-jcc/pdf-remediation/README.md

 - Secured PDFs are logged to `secured-files.csv` with a status column (`secured-cannot-process` or `secured-needs-approval`).
 - PDFs that PDFix cannot open are logged to `pdfix-unable-to-open.csv`.
+- PDFs that cannot be validated after remediation are logged to `unable-to-validate.csv` and moved to `unable-to-validate/files`.
 - Secured classification runs an in-memory veraPDF pass using the WCAG 2.2 profile and treats font violations (`7.21.4.1`, `7.21.3.2`, `7.21.4.2`) as blocking.